“Wonder Woman is not a fictional character. Wonder Woman is a mindset.” – Michelle A. Homme

 We have to be our own protection.
 We also have to be alert for ourselves.
 Not being distracted by countless things, such as our phone, our experience, or our excitement.
-Wonder Woman lives in a society where there is always a crime.
-And when we’re traveling, the risk of danger triples because we’re in a foreign territory, we may be traveling alone, or we may not know the language.
+Wonder Woman lives in a society where there’s always a crime.
+And when we’re traveling, the risk of danger triples.
+Because we’re in a foreign territory, we may be traveling alone, or we may not know the language.

 Wonder Woman has the intuition to know when something’s not right.

-It’s ironic that we often stereotype bad guys as a male, grimacing, and brooding with evil.
+It’s ironic that we often stereotype bad guys as a male grimacing and brooding with evil.
 But, swindlers come in all shapes, sizes, and ages.
 Don’t overlook the little old ladies or the innocent looking children playing on the street.
 We have to be careful of everyone.
-Not to be paranoid but to be aware.
+You don’t have to be paranoid but be aware.
 Eliminate distractions.
 The more alert we are, the better.

 Wonder Woman also exudes power.
 She is confident and knows that she is a trained and master at what she does.
 We too can be a master.
 At travel, that is, if we prepare well.

 Have you ever had someone say to you, don’t look like a tourist?
 But, what does that even mean?